kikoseijo/atom-sf-bootstrap-snippets/README.md

-# Atom snippets for developpers
+XXXXXXXX"# Atom snippets for developpers

 This plugins aims to save development time by adding some clever shortcuts to your atom text editor.
 By using this library you will be faster, close to speed light.